 - Tooth Erosion: Tooth erosion involves the gradual loss of enamel due to factors like acidic foods and beverages, excessive consumption of carbonated drinks, and acid reflux.
 This can lead to weakened teeth, sensitivity, dental diseases and changes in tooth appearance.

 - Tooth Loss: Tooth loss can occur due to advanced gum disease, severe decay, trauma, or other factors.
-It can have functional, aesthetic, and psychological impacts on an individual’s overall well-being, highlighting the importance of preventative care and early intervention, to avoid the need of dental implants for any missing teeth.
+It can have functional, aesthetic, and psychological impacts on an individual’s overall well-being, highlighting the importance of preventative care and early intervention to avoid the need for dental implants for any missing teeth.